Doctor-love/uchw/README.md

 If the temperature would go above the configured threshold, _uchw_ would ouput something like this:

 ```
-Temperature is 55 degrees Celsius (Pattern "Temperature is .*" was matched)
+Temperature is 55 degrees Celsius (pattern "Temperature is .*" was matched)
 ```